parallelchain-io/pchain-client-cli/README.md

 ```

 ### Submit Transaction to ParallelChain
-After prepared the transaction json file, you can now submit the transaction with keypair.
+After preparing the transaction json file, you can now submit the transaction with keypair.

 Command:
 ```sh